Seirdy/seirdy.one/content/posts/website-best-practices.md

 ---
 <aside><div role="doc-preface">

 _The following applies to minimal websites that focus primarily on text.
 It does not apply to websites that have a lot of non-textual content.
-It also does not apply to websites that focus more on generating revenue or pleasing investors than being good websites._
+It also does not apply to websites that focus more on generating revenue or pleasing investors than being inclusive._

 This is a "living document" that I add to as I receive feedback.
 See the [changelog](https://git.sr.ht/~seirdy/seirdy.one/log/master/item/content/posts/website-best-practices.md).